codatio/codat-docs/docs/using-the-api/webhooks/zapier-integration.md

   To get your **Zapier integration key**:
     - Grab your authorization header from **Developers > API keys** in the [Codat Portal](https://app.codat.io/).
 You can use an existing API key or create a new one specifically for this integration.
-    - Using our [Get Zapier key](https://docs.codat.io/platform-api#/operations/get-zapier-key) endpoint, paste the authorization header into the `Authorization` field and press **Send API Request**.
+    - Using our [Rotate Zapier key](https://docs.codat.io/platform-api#/operations/get-zapier-key) endpoint, paste the authorization header into the `Authorization` field and press **Send API Request**.
     - Use the `key` returned in the response body as your Zapier integration key.

 5. Choose the webhook event type you want to trigger the workflow and click **Continue**.